Investigating the role of nuclear parameters in Neutron Star oscillations: a model comparison: Introduction

-This paper is organized as follows: in Sec.~\ref{sec:formalism}, we describe the construction of NS models, from the microscopic description of the EoSs within two different schemes to calculating the global NS observables.
+This paper is organized as follows: in Section~\ref{sec:formalism}, we describe the construction of NS models, from the microscopic description of the EoSs within two different schemes to calculating the global NS observables.
 The calculation of the $f-$mode oscillations and the scheme for calculation of correlations are also discussed.
-In Sec.~\ref{sec:prelim}, preliminary studies of the sensitivity of NS observables to nuclear parameters are performed.
-The results of the correlation study for both the EoS models is discussed in Sec.~\ref{sec:results}.
-Finally, in Sec.~\ref{sec:discussions}, we discuss the implications of our work and compare our findings with other recent works in the literature.\\
+In Section~\ref{sec:prelim}, preliminary studies of the sensitivity of NS observables to nuclear parameters are performed.
+The results of the correlation study for both the EoS models is discussed in Section~\ref{sec:results}.
+Finally, in Section~\ref{sec:discussions}, we discuss the implications of our work and compare our findings with other recent works in the literature.